cloudopsy/terraform-module-template/README.md

-We literally have [*hundreds of terraform modules*][terraform_modules] that are Open Source and well-maintained.
-Check them out!
+"We've got a ton of Open Source [*terraform modules*][terraform_modules] that are so well-maintained, they practically take care of themselves!
+Come check 'em out, if you dare."